For a printed brochure of ALL elected officials, please e-mail here.

 The Chamber supports adequate and appropriate state funding for Missouri’s institutions of higher education.
 Further, the Chamber endorses fair and equitable funding for all of Missouri’s universities, in particular, addressing the need to enhance funding for Missouri Western State University to support the University’s mission as an applied learning institution.

-The Chamber supports additional funding for Missouri’s transportation system and encourages the Legislature, governor and the MoDOT Commission to consider a combination of funding options to provide the additional financial resources necessary to improve the state’s transportation system, including Missouri ports and airports.
+The Chamber supports additional funding for Missouri’s transportation system and encourages the Legislature, governor and the MoDOT Commission to consider a sustainable funding plan to provide long-term financial resources necessary to improve the state’s transportation system, including Missouri highways, ports and airports.

 Expansion of Medicaid

-The Chamber supports the expansion of Medicaid in the state along with appropriate reforms to ensure long-term solvency of the program to provide additional federal funding to support Missouri’s health care system.
+The Chamber supports the expansion of Medicaid in the state along with appropriate reforms to ensure long-term solvency of the program to provide additional federal funding to support Missouri’s health care systems and local hospitals.

 Sales Tax Fairness

-The Chamber supports legislation in the State that would ensure that sales tax is paid on online purchases, providing a level playing field between online retailers and local retailers.
-While federal legislation is likely required, the Chamber calls on the Missouri Legislature to explore options to implement a solution in Missouri as other states have accomplished.
+Considering the recent U.S. Supreme court ruling, the Chamber supports legislation in the state that would ensure that sales tax is paid on online purchases collected by the state as now allowed, providing a level playing field between online retailers and local retailers.
+The Chamber calls on the Missouri Legislature to explore options to implement a solution in Missouri, as other states are now moving forward.

 Buchanan County Officials